ildarg/dbviewer/readme.txt

 How to run:
 1. Install Postgresql (version 10+)
 2. Create user in PostgreSQL (optional)
-3. Create db istance in PostgreSQL
+3. Create db instance in PostgreSQL
 4. Set up application.properties file in root folder of the project to define DB connection details (spring.datasource.url, spring.datasource.username, spring.datasource.password)
 5. Build and run application